Ash, mean

 This section has been translated automatically.

-The main allergen in the pollen is Fra e 1, which causes type I sensitization with allergic rhinitis, conjunctivitis or even allergic bronchial asthma.
-Allergic skin reactions as well as allergic wood dust asthma can be caused by wood dust.
-The ash pollen allergy can be confused with the birch pollen allergy because both trees have overlapping flowering periods (March-May/June; main flowering period: April).
-Allergy sufferers who react to ash pollen may develop cross-reactions to olive pollen during holidays (see also under pollen, tree pollen), as the major allergen of olive pollen Ole e1 has a high sequence analogy with that of ash.
+The main allergen in pollen is Fra e 1, which causes type I sensitization with allergic rhinitis, conjunctivitis or allergic bronchial asthma.
+Allergic skin reactions, as well as allergic wood dust asthma, can be caused by wood dust.
+Ash pollen allergy can be confused with birch pollen allergy, as both trees have overlapping flowering periods (March-May/June; main flowering period: April).
+Allergy sufferers who react to ash pollen can develop cross-reactions to olive pollen on vacation (see also under Pollen, tree pollen), as the major allergen of olive pollen Ole e1 has a high sequence analogy with that of ash.

 Occurrence